Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/01-AIE-ML-programming-and-optimization/FullAIEMLTable.md

   </tr>
 </table>

-# Matrix Multiplication Compute Performance of the AI Engin ML Tiles
+# Matrix Multiplication Compute Performance of the AI Engine-ML Tiles

 This table summarizes the I/O and compute balance for each supported input data type and matrix size.
 Review the columns using these definitions:

 - Mat A Type: number of bits of matrix's A data type (`bf16` is 16 bit wide)
-- Mat B Type: number of bits of matrix's A data type (`bf16` is 16 bit wide)
+- Mat B Type: number of bits of matrix B's data type (`bf16` is 16 bit wide)
 - Compute (MAC/cyc): parallel multiply‑accumulate operations per clock cycle on the AI Engine‑ML vector processor
 - M: number of rows in matrix A
 - K: number of columns in matrix A = number of rows of matrix B